voder-ai/eslint-plugin-traceability/user-docs/api-reference.md

 `@implements docs/stories/010.0-PAYMENTS.story.md#REQ-PAYMENTS-REFUND`.
 For a detailed explanation of `@implements` behavior and validation, see [Migration Guide](migration-guide.md) (section **3.1 Multi-story @implements annotations**) and the corresponding `valid-annotation-format` and `valid-req-reference` rule documentation in the plugin's internal docs.

+The `prefer-implements-annotation` rule is an **opt-in migration helper** that is disabled by default and **not** part of any built-in preset.
+It can be enabled and given a severity like `"warn"` or `"error"` using normal ESLint rule configuration when you want to gradually encourage multi-story `@implements` usage.
+For rule details and migration guidance, see `docs/rules/prefer-implements-annotation.md`.

 ### traceability/require-story-annotation

 Description: Ensures every function declaration has a JSDoc comment with an `@story` annotation referencing the related user story.
 When you adopt multi-story `@implements` annotations as described in `docs/stories/010.2-DEV-MULTI-STORY-SUPPORT.story.md` and `REQ-REQUIRE-ACCEPTS-IMPLEMENTS`, this rule also accepts `@implements` as an alternative way to prove story coverage, so either `@story` or at least one `@implements` tag will satisfy the presence check.
 When run with `--fix`, the rule inserts a single-line placeholder JSDoc `@story` annotation above missing functions, methods, TypeScript declare functions, and interface method signatures using a built-in template aligned with Story 008.0.
 This template is currently fixed but structured for future configurability, and fixes are strictly limited to adding this placeholder annotation without altering the function body or changing any runtime behavior.
 Selective enabling of different auto-fix behaviors (such as applying fixes only to certain scopes or node types) is planned for a future version.